poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 Enters USBIP-WIN: "Windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2." according to [its github](https://github.com/dorssel/usbipd-win).

 Wait, it says "WSL 2"?

-??? bug "TODO"
-    need to pass the USB to WSL/Linux

-Then needing to install a linux distribution in the WSL2 (for some commands for USB2IP?)
+So I looked up how to switch to WSL 2 and install a linux distribution in it.
+Here are some of my notes on the process:

 - In BIOS, turn on VT-x
 - In a cmd or powershell run as admin: